puppetlabs/puppet-docs/source/community/puppet_projects_workflow.markdown

 ## Create a JIRA Account

-In order to prevent spam and fake accounts, Puppet Labs requires users to create an account on JIRA before filing new tickets or commenting on existing ones.
+In order to prevent spam and fake accounts, Puppet requires users to create an account on JIRA before filing new tickets or commenting on existing ones.
 Accounts can be created by visiting <http://tickets.puppetlabs.com> and following the "Sign Up" link in the "Login" box.